EMDK/docs/3.1/source/guide/setupDevice.md

 Before installing EMDK device runtime on GMS devices, you must enable the enterprise-grade features like Mobility Extensions (MX).
 To download enterprise enabler for your device, go to [https://portal.motorolasolutions.com/Support/US-EN](https://portal.motorolasolutions.com/Support/US-EN) and search for "Enterprise Enabler" along with the device name.

 ## Modify Device Runtime Installation Behavior
 The EMDK device runtime update application will skip the EMDK runtime install if a device has an EMDK runtime version higher than the install version.
-The EMDK device runtime installation behavior can be modified by pushing an EMDK install mode configuration (emdkosupdateconfig.xml) to the "/enterprise/usr/" folder on a devices internal storage.
+The EMDK device runtime installation behavior can be modified by pushing an EMDK install mode configuration (`emdkosupdateconfig.xml`) to the `/enterprise/usr/` folder on a devices internal storage.
 This overrides the default settings of the application.
 This XML will be removed automatically once the update is successful.

 >NOTE: **This process is not required to use the default installation behavior.**